SlicBeat Documentation

 Song Mode

 Navigate to Song mode by tapping the "Song" breadcrumb.
-Assign chains to each track at each row to build your full song structure.
+Assign sequences to each track at each row to build your full song structure.
 Empty cells are silent for that track.

 During playback, the song progresses row by row.
-When it reaches the end of the populated rows, it loops back to the beginning.
+When it reaches the end of the populated rows, it loops back to the start row.
+Use the loop toggle (repeat icon) in the transport bar to enable or disable looping.
+When looping is off, playback stops at the end of the song.

 Instruments

-SlicBeat supports three instrument types, all accessible from the Instruments panel.
+SlicBeat supports four instrument types, all accessible from the Instruments panel.

 Sample Instruments